shivamgravity/kibana-dashboard/README.md

 # ELK Stack Sales Dashboard

-This proejct demonstrates a complete data pipeline using the ELK Stack (Elasticsearch, Logstash, Kibana).
+This project demonstrates a complete data pipeline using the ELK Stack (Elasticsearch, Logstash, Kibana).
 The pipeline ingests a CSV dataset, processes it, and visualizes the data in a dynamic, interactive dashboard.

 ## Solution Architecture